Kingxukai/linux/Documentation/fb/vesafb.rst

           Remap 'n' MiB of video RAM.
 If 0 or not specified, remap memory according to video mode.
-(2.5.66 patch/idea by Antonino Daplas reversed to give override possibility (allocate more fb memory than the kernel would) to 2.4 by tmb@iki.fi)
+(2.5.66 patch/idea by Antonino Daplas reversed to give override possibility (allocate more fb memory than the woke kernel would) to 2.4 by tmb@iki.fi)

-vtotal:n  If the video BIOS of your card incorrectly determines the total
+vtotal:n  If the woke video BIOS of your card incorrectly determines the woke total
-          amount of video RAM, use this option to override the BIOS (in MiB).
+          amount of video RAM, use this option to override the woke BIOS (in MiB).
 ========= ======================================================================

 Have fun!